euler-xyz/euler-price-oracle/README.md

 ) external view returns (uint256 bidOutAmount, uint256 askOutAmount);
 ```

-This interface shapes oracle interactions in an important way: it forces the consumer to think in [amounts rather than prices](https://hackernoon.com/getting-prices-right).
+This interface shapes oracle interactions in an important way: it forces the consumer to think in [amounts rather than prices.](https://hackernoon.com/getting-prices-right)

-### Quoting Interface
+### Quotes

 Euler Price Oracles are unique in that they expose a flexible quoting interface instead of reporting a static price.

 > Imagine a Chainlink price feed which reports the value `1 EUL/ETH`, the *unit price* of `EUL`.
 Now consider an `IPriceOracle` adapter for the feed.
-In `getQuote` it fetches the unit price, multiplies it by `inAmount`, and returns the quantity `inAmount EUL/ETH`.
+It will fetch the unit price, multiply it by `inAmount`, and return the quantity `inAmount EUL/ETH`.
 We call this a *quote* as it functionally resembles a swap on a decentralized exchange.

 The quoting interface offers several benefits to consumers:
 - **More intuitive queries:** Oracles are commonly used in DeFi to determine the value of assets. `getQuote` does exactly that.